-Stuart is married and he and his wife have two children.
-Stuart is an avid sports fan.
+Stuart is married and he and his wife have two grown children.

 • St. John’s University School of Law, J.D., Dean’s List